mougiakouel/QGIS-Training-Manual/interface/interface.rst

 Your most oft-used sets of tools can be turned into toolbars for easy access.
 For example, the File toolbar allows you to save, load, print, and start a new project.
-You can easily customize the interface to see only the tools you use most often, adding or removing toolnars as necessary via the :menuselection:`View --> Toolbars` menu.
+You can easily customize the interface to see only the tools you use most often, adding or removing toolbars as necessary via the :menuselection:`View --> Toolbars` menu.

 Even if they are not vsible in as a toolbar, all of your tools will remain accessible via the menus.
-For example, if you remove the File toolbar (which contains the Save button), you can still save your map by clicking on the :kbd:`File` menu and then clicking on :kbd:`Save`.
+For example, if you remove the :guilabel:`File` toolbar (which contains the :guilabel:`Save` button), you can still save your map by clicking on the :guilabel:`File` menu and then clicking on :guilabel:`Save`.

 The Map Canvas
 --------------